-Name Type Description entity_type integer The Entity type of the item. name string The name of the item.
+Name Type Description entity_type Entity Type The entity type of the item. name string The name of the item.
 If only the first part of the name is given, it must be unambiguous.

 Integer external ID of the first matching name (or 0 if there is an error).